Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 var isValid = validator.Validate(new Dto { Id = Guid.NewGuid() }); // false
 ```

 This works exactly the same, except that now we don't need to specify generic arguments manually, there are no magic strings, and the code is completely safe to refactor.
-If we change the type of `Dto.Id` from `Guid` to `int`, our code will no longer compile.
+If we change the type of `Dto.Id` from `Guid` to `int`, our code will rightfully no longer compile.

 Many existing libraries are using expression trees for this purpose, including: